Classic Buttery Spritz Cookies Recipe

-Classic Buttery Spritz Cookies are easy and delicious to make in shapes with a cookie press, but can be made without a press too!
-Favorite holiday cookies that are perfect for decorating and sharing!
+Classic Buttery Spritz Cookies are easy and delicious to make in shapes with a cookie press, but they can be made without a press, too!
+My favorite spritz cookies recipe that is perfect for decorating and sharing!

 Looking for more festive treats?
 You’ll love homemade candies like Peppermint Bark and Peanut Brittle, as well as easy Fudge and snowy white Wedding Cookies (also known as Pecan Sandies or Snowball Cookies)!

-Stack of glazed Spritz cookies with red, green, and white sprinkles
+Stack of glazed Spritz cookies with red, green, and white sprinkles.

 Classic Buttery Spritz Cookies are such festive and delicious cookies!
 This spritz cookies recipe makes cookies that are buttery, so easy to make and hold their shape well.
 While they taste similar to sugar cookies, they differ from cut out sugar cookies, which are rolled and cut into shapes with cookie cutters, in that they are typically piped through a cookie press.
 My Chewy Sugar Cookies are made without cutting into shapes and I share how to make my spritz cookies even if you don’t have a cookie press.